python/mypy/.github/issue_template/bug.md

 ---
 name: 🐛 Bug Report
-about: Submit a bug report to help us improve
 labels: "bug"
 ---

 <!--
-Note: if you are reporting a wrong signature of a function or a class in the standard library, then the typeshed tracker is better suited for this report: https://github.com/python/typeshed/issues -->
+Note: If the problem you are reporting is about a specific library function, then the typeshed tracker is better suited for this report: https://github.com/python/typeshed/issues -->